xiyuLiang09/Efficient-LLMs-via-SDQ/README.md

 # Efficient LLMs via Switcble and Dynamic Quantization (SDQ)

-This is the implementation of the coding test for `EIC Lab`.
+This is the implementation of the coding test from `EIC Lab`.

 ## Overview